stefanholek/rl/rl/examples/README.rst

 ------------

 raw_input.py
-    Shows how to create a completion function and use it with raw_input.
+    Shows how to create a completion entry function and use it with raw_input.

 factory.py
-    The same as before, but the completion function is created by factory.
+    The same as before, but the completion entry function is created by factory.

 email.py
     Demonstrates email address completion (username + @ + hostname).

+static.py
+    Complete from a static list of strings.

 pre_input_hook.py
     Shows how to use prompt and pre_input_hook to pre-populate the line.

-static.py
-    Complete from a static list of strings.
+display_matches_hook.py
+    Shows how to write a custom display_matches_hook.